Which works better for modeling credit risk: traditional scorecards or artificial intelligence and machine learning?

-FICO has long been involved with using AI as part of our analytic approach.
+FICO has long been involved with using AI and ML as part of our analytic approach.
 How long?
 We recently filed a new explainable AI patent application to improve upon the IP of a FICO explainable AI patent granted in 1998 —that patent already expired.

 Years of market experience have validated our approach, which is very different than the “move fast and break things” brashness we see from some AI start-ups in the originations space.
 They’re focused on using many types of alternative data, such as information gleaned from social media, to deduce credit risk.

 Innovation is great, but you don’t want to naively throw in a lot of new data sources ––many of which may not be permissible in credit decision-making, and might be easily manipulated (like social media data) –– into an AI model that comes up with a score that may not be explainable.
 Why not?
 First of all, lenders in many markets do need to be able to explain how a customer was scored.
 Second, you don’t really understand what relationships are being learned from this data, and if these relationships really matter.
 By contrast, FICO analyzes new data sets along five lines to see if they will add value to credit risk scoring.